noizex/SLikeNet/readme.txt

 [1] To prevent changes to path whenever the external is upgraded.
     Additionally lib, bin, and include directories contain subdirectories for the different platforms/configurations now.
-[2] Removes redundant file.
+[2] Removed redundant files.
 Provided also in
     DependentExtensions/openssl-1.0.0d/bin/*.dll

 3.6 Configuring SLikeNet